We love our Makergear M2 3D printer!

 At Valarm HQ we print all kinds of critical parts and pieces for Valarm Industrial IoT applications.
-Have a look through our Blog to see plenty of customer stories and examples where 3D printing + remote sensor monitoring is a no brainer that makes a lot of sense!

 Here below are some fun, new, exciting things we’ve been up to with our 3D Printer: